 When Repair Is Best

-In most cases, furnace troubles can be easily identified and repaired by a NATE-certified, HVAC professional.
+In most cases, furnace troubles can be easily identified and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than ten years old — it stands a very good chance that any issues it has can be solved through repair.
 On top of that, if your furnace is still heating your Boise area home efficiently (your HVAC professional can help you confirm this), then it is still likely and more affordable to repair it.
 Typically, as long as you are not seeing a steady increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is functioning efficiently.
 A good general rule of thumb relating to furnace repairs is that if the repairs you must get are less than one-third of the investment of a new heating system and your furnace is in the first half of its predicted lifetime, repair is likely your best option.
 Keep in mind that even if you are experiencing a decrease in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC technician about upgrading your thermostat or checking the integrity of your Boise home’s ductwork to see if he thinks these HVAC products could advance the efficiency of your furnace.
 Talk to TML Service Experts about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you minimize further repairs or drops in efficiency.